-The sewing instructions for doll clothes are fairly similar to people-sized clothes.
+The sewing instructions for doll clothes are fairly similar to people-sized clothes for the most part.
 If you are making a skirt and blouse or trousers or pants and shirt, begin with the skirt or pants.
 Then make the blouse or shirt.

 Generally speaking, interfacing is rarely used for doll clothes.
-But occasionally it is useful, for example, in stiffening a bustier or a sleeve bodice on a dress so that it doesn’t slide down the doll’s torso.
+But occasionally it is useful, for example, in stiffening a bustier or a strapless bodice on a dress so that it doesn’t slide down the doll’s torso.
 Interfacing may be useful, however, in making some of the accessories you can make for your doll, such as hats or bags or other things.

-When using interfacing, don’t get special interfacing from the store—it’s too heavy for doll clothes.
+When using interfacing, don’t get regular-weight interfacing from the store—it’s too heavy for doll clothes.
 Instead, use either self fabric (either the fashion fabric or lining), or use cotton or silk batiste or something similar.
 This type of fabric will add no bulk to the tiny garment.
 For stiffening a bustier, I use the lightest-weight iron-on interfacing.
 You need a bit of body for these types of garments, particularly if you are going to use grommets.
 In fact, you will have to use fairly serious interfacing anywhere you use grommets or the garment won't hold up.

 Return from Sewing Instructions to How To Sew Doll Clothes -->